 Pets Best and Pumpkin offer the cheapest pet insurance rates for Siberian Huskies, with average rates of around $32 monthly for standard protection.

-The average monthly premium for Siberian Huskies is $95, ranking them as the 134th most expensive dog breed to insure.
+The average monthly cost of pet insurance for Siberian Huskies is $95, ranking them as the 134th most expensive dog breed to insure.

 Best Siberian Husky Pet Insurance Companies